JoinColony/colonyNetwork/docs/_Docs_ReputationMining.md

 ### Force Reputation Updates

-The client is set to provide a reputation update once per hour.
+The client is set to provide a reputation update once every 24 hours.
 For testing, you'll likely want to "fast-forward" your network through a few submissions to see usable reputation.

 You can move the network forward by an hour with the following command.